 There have been many recent stories in the press of large national loan modifications companies being investigated by the Attorney General from many states across the Country.
 These companies collect high fees and have a reputation for failing to deliver any real results for their clients.

-At Cuenant & Nazareth, PA we defend clients against all types of creditors.
+At Cuenant & Pennington, PA we defend clients against all types of creditors.
 We can use the rules and laws already in place to put you on equal footing with your lender.

 Can I defend this lawsuit without hiring an attorney?